despiegk/book_earth_regenerator/src/money/money_is_taboo.md

 Imagine money as a tool, not a trap.
 Today, many of us see it as a dark force that controls our lives, making the rich richer and leaving the rest of us behind.
 It's like we're caught in a never-ending cycle, chasing something that always seems just out of reach.

 But what if we could change that?
 What if money could be something beautiful, a symbol of our energy, our time, our dreams?
-My friend Bernard Littard once shared a simple but profound idea with me: "Change the nature of money, and you change everything."
+My friend Bernard Lietaer once shared a simple but profound idea with me: "Change the nature of money, and you change everything."

 It's time for us to take back control and redefine what money means to us.
 Instead of being slaves to a system that only benefits a few, let's create a future where money supports our communities, our projects, and our shared goals.